worthmine/Text-vCard-Precisely/README.md

 ### photo(), logo()

-Accepts/returns an arrayref of URLs or Image. it's include encoding Base64.
+Accepts/returns an arrayref of URLs or Images: Whether it is a raw binary data or a text encoded in Base64 does not matter.

 Attention!
 Mac OS X and iOS **ignore** the description beeing URL.
 use Base64 encoding or raw image if you have to show the image you want.